ijt/emacs-nav/README.md

 (add-to-list 'load-path "/directory/containing/nav/")
 (require 'nav)
 (nav-disable-overeager-window-splitting)
+;; Optional: set up a quick key to toggle nav
-(global-set-key [f8] 'nav-toggle)
+;; (global-set-key [f8] 'nav-toggle)

 # Navigate!
 Type M-x nav to start navigating.

+In the nav window, hit ? to get help on keyboard shortcuts.

 To set options for Nav, type M-x customize, then select Applications, Nav.